 Kingston Station scheme:

-Work on the Kingston Station project started in April 2017 and is aimed at improving pedestrian and cycling links between the station to the historic town centre, the Thames Path and north Kingston.
+Works are aimed at improving pedestrian and cycling links between the station and the historic town centre, the Thames Path and north Kingston.

-You can keep up to date on all the upcoming work for the Kingston Station project on our website.
+You can keep up to date on all the upcoming work for the Kingston Station project on our page.

 Wheatfield Way scheme:

-The route will enable cyclists to avoid travelling through the busy town centre pedestrian zone.
-We will also create wider and more direct crossings for both pedestrians and cyclists.
+Once completed the scheme will be a key link to several Go Cycle projects.
+The route will create a north/south connection to enable cyclists to bypass the busy town centre and create wider and more direct crossings for both pedestrians and cyclists.

-You can find out more about the Wheatfield Way works on our website.
+You can find out more about the Wheatfield Way works on this page.

 Kingston to Kingston Vale scheme: